Evaporator coil smells bad

 HVAC

-The answer to 'evaporator coil smells bad' is that a bad odor coming from the evaporator coil is often caused by mold, mildew, or bacterial growth.
-This can happen when the coil gets wet and doesn't dry properly, creating a damp environment that allows microorganisms to thrive.
+The answer to 'evaporator coil smells bad' is that a bad smell from the evaporator coil is usually caused by mold, mildew, or bacterial growth.
+This can happen when the coil becomes damp and doesn't dry out completely, providing a breeding ground for microorganisms.
+The smell may be musty, sour, or unpleasant.

 Step-by-Step Guide